Lathesh03/Lathesh03/README.md

  🚀 Projects

 Here are some of the projects I'm working on.
 I'm excited to complete these and add the links to the finished repositories!

-* Data Analysis and Visualization using Python: A project focused on using Python libraries to analyze and visualize data.
 * Mini Project on DBMS: A project demonstrating fundamental database management system concepts.
 * Python Projects for Beginners: A collection of small-scale Python applications.
 * Simple AWS Web App Deployment: A project to deploy a basic web application on AWS, using various cloud services.